What is Legionella?

 If conditions are favourable the bacterium may grow creating conditions in which the risk from Legionnaires' Disease is increased.
 It is therefore important to control the risks by introducing measures outlined in the Approved Code of Practice & guidance document Legionnaires' disease - The control of legionella bacteria in water systems (L8).

 Legionella ACoP L8 Management

-Legionnaires bacteria occurs naturally in surface water and soils etc but can also proliferate within man made environments such as cooling towers, hot and cold distribution systems, water plant, humidifiers and air washers.
+Legionnaires bacteria occurs naturally in surface water and soils etc but can also proliferate within man made environments such as cooling towers, hot and cold distribution systems, water plants, humidifiers and air washers.

-Proliferation of the bacteria typically occurs between 20oC - 45oC and is assisted by the presence of suitable nutrients present in Dirt, Sludge and Scale as well as conditions of poor water flow, stagnation or where dead legs occur in water systems.
+Proliferation of the bacteria typically occurs between 20°C - 45°C and is assisted by the presence of suitable nutrients present in dirt, sludge and scale as well as conditions of poor water flow, stagnation or where dead legs occur in water systems.

 • Identification & assessment of the risk

 • Prevention or minimisation of risk from exposure to Legionella

 • Systems for the management, selection, training and competence of personnel